Monkey Island 2: LeChuck's Revenge: Logistics

-The designers fashioned the presentation of Monkey Island 2 after that of a puppet show (example pictured above) to help minimize the game's production costs.
+The designers fashioned the presentation of Monkey Island 2 after that of a puppet show (example pictured above) to help minimize production costs.

-The overlap between the development assets for the first two Monkey Island games, Gilbert remarked in 2006, meant that both projects occurred continuously, as a singular creative process.
-As such, the staff carried over into the sequel the majority of their previously unrealized ideas that had been developed for the first game.
-Gilbert's assessment was later echoed by Grossman, who further noted that Monkey Island 2 underwent a smooth development cycle because of how cheaply games in its genre could be made.
-Specifically, he likened a typical adventure title of that period to a puppet theatre performance as opposed to a cinematic work with film-like qualities, and believed that the adoption of the former approach allowed LucasArts to build the sequel's plotline and gameplay without excessive resources.
+The overlap between the development assets for the first two Monkey Island games meant that both projects occurred continuously, as a singular creative process.
+As such, the staff carried over into the sequel the majority of their previously unrealized ideas for the first game.
+Grossman noted that Monkey Island 2 underwent a smooth development cycle because of how cheaply games in its genre could be made.
+Specifically, he likened a typical adventure title of that period to a puppet theatre performance as opposed to a cinematic work with film-like qualities, and believed that the adoption of the former approach allowed LucasArts to build the plotline and gameplay without excessive resources.

-Along with technological solutions streamlining the development, the company also decided on a "tight" way of distributing its staff members who were assigned to Monkey Island 2.
-As a result, the creative personnel were allotted to small groups that worked across a series of planning sessions to establish the sequel's narrative and gameplay features.
+The company also decided on a "tight" way of distributing its Monkey Island 2 staff as further streamlining the development.
+As a result, the creative personnel were allotted to small groups that worked across a series of planning sessions to establish the narrative and gameplay features.
 During development, the artistic staff were situated on a different floor of LucasArts' headquarters building from the location of the designers; the latter were thus required to pay frequent visits to the office of the graphics specialists to review their works-in-progress.
 Although intended from the very beginning to exceed the scope of its predecessor, Rob Smith estimated that Monkey Island 2 ultimately involved around the same number of development staff as The Secret of Monkey Island.
 In retrospect, Gilbert recalled the number of personnel that worked on the sequel to be larger than that of his previous game, albeit "small enough that we all talked every day and everyone had a good understanding of the whole game being made".
 He added that the creation of Monkey Island 2 was devoid of disagreements within the team, and that they were able to resolve situational production concerns in the ordinary course of the development.